Rucchao/Rucchao.github.io/index.md

 I am a post-doctoral researcher working with Prof. [Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/index.html) at Database group, Tsinghua University since July 2021.

 I was awarded the Ph.D. degree in Computer Science, at University of Helsinki, Finland at June, 2021.
 I am very honored to have Prof. [Jiaheng Lu](https://www.cs.helsinki.fi/u/jilu/) as my Ph.D. supervisor.
 He is the leader of [UDBMS group](https://www.helsinki.fi/en/researchgroups/unified-database-management-systems-udbms).
-Prior to joining UH, I have spent a wonderful year at School of Information, Renmin University of China (RUC) for Ph.D. studies.
+Prior to joining UH, I spent a wonderful year at School of Information, Renmin University of China (RUC) for Ph.D. studies.

 My current research topic focuses on performance benchmarking and optimization for cutting-edge data systems including AI-enabled DBMSs, multi-model databases, and big data systems such as Hadoop and Spark.

 #### News

-**[2022.4.18]** I am honored to be invited as a Program Committee member of ICDE'23.
+**[2022.4.18]** I am honored to be invited as a Program Committee member of ICDE 2023!

 **[2022.3.10]** We will give a new tutorial at SIGMOD 2022!
 The title is "HTAP Databases: What is New and What is Next".
 See you at SIGMOD 2022!